 Alternatively, if you get through your beers far quicker, you can request to have your next delivery far sooner.

-There is also an online shop so you can buy beers directly if you don’t want to subscribe.
+There is also an online shop to buy beers directly if you don’t want to subscribe.

 How much does Beer52 cost?

 The cost depends on the subscription you choose.
-8 beers will cost you £24, 10 beers cost £29 and 12 beers for £34.
-Postage is included in the price and you will be charged every 28 days.
+8 beers will cost you £27, 10 beers cost £32 and 12 beers for £37.
+Postage is included in the price, and you will be charged every 28 days.

-You can take out a month’s free trial and you’ll be sent 8 beers, although you will need to pay £5.95 for postage.
+You can take out a month’s trial, and you’ll be sent 8 beers for half-price.

-As a reward for your repeat custom with Beer25, you can earn loyalty points.
+You can earn loyalty points as a reward for your repeat custom with Beer25.
 For every subscription you receive, you’ll be given 100 points.
 You’ll also earn extra points when you review a beer or the magazine you are sent and for referring friends.
 You can use your points to put towards the cost of anything you buy in their beer shop, with 100 points being worth £1.

 My first box